Luba Mushtuk: Early life

 Mushtuk was born in Saint Petersburg, Russia.
+When she was twelve she moved to Italy to dance.
+She announced on Instagram on November 20, 2023 that she had become a British citizen.

 Career

 Mushtuk was four-time winner of the Italian Dance Championship and is also an Italian Open Latin Show Dance champion.
 She came in second place in the European 10 Dance Championships and was a finalist at the Latin European Championships.

 In 2018, the BBC announced that Mushtuk would join the cast of professional dancers on the British television show Strictly Come Dancing.
-She won the 2018 Children In Need special with Shane Lynch.
+She won the 2018 Children in Need special with Shane Lynch.
 She also competed in the 2018 Christmas special, paired with EastEnders actor and Strictly Come Dancing 2014 contestant, Jake Wood.
 She danced with Jay Blades for the 2021 Strictly Come Dancing Christmas Special.
-She danced with Rickie Haywood Williams for the 2022 Strictly Come Dancing Christmas Special.
+She danced with Rickie Haywood-Williams for the 2022 Strictly Come Dancing Christmas Special.

-For Series 17 of Strictly, Mushtuk was partnered with rower James Cracknell.
-They were the first couple to be eliminated after losing the first dance-off to David James & Nadiya Bychkova.
+For series 17 of Strictly, Mushtuk was partnered with rower James Cracknell.
+They were the first couple to be eliminated after losing the first dance-off to David James and Nadiya Bychkova.